grafana/pyroscope/docs/sources/view-and-analyze-profile-data/pyroscope-ui.md

 <!-- Visual Placeholder:** *Screenshots demonstrating each view option in the Single View page.* -->

 Let's say that your app has a spike in memory usage.
-Without profiling, you would go from a memory spike to digging through code or guessing the cause.
+Without profiling, you would go from a spike CPU usage metric to digging through code or guessing the cause.
 However, with profiling, you can use the flame graph and table to see exactly which function is most responsible for the spike.
 Often, this shows up as a single node taking up a noticeably disproportionate width in the flame graph as seen below with the `checkDriverAvailability` function.